-How to Stop Your MacBook Pro from Overheating, Guaranteed, Once and For All
+How to Stop Your MacBook Pro from Overheating

 A common problem among MacBook Pros, especially Intel Macs, is that they get very hot.
 My 2019 Intel MacBook Pro 16″ started getting so hot that it would just crash from the heat!
 The weird thing is that the OS should have throttled the processor to prevent overheating long before it was forced to shut down but didn’t.

-Like I said, a lot of you will hate this idea because you’re throttling your CPU.
+Some folks might hate this idea because you’re throttling your CPU.
 In my case, though, that’s exactly what I needed.
+What good is maximum CPU usage if it results in your computer overheating?

 To change your power settings, open up the System Settings app and set “Low Power Mode” to “Always” as shown here: